 Alternative Septic System Installation

-Septiclear Inc designs and installs alternative septic systems for properties where conventional systems can’t perform — engineered solutions built to code, built to last.
+Septiclear Inc designs and installs alternative septic systems for homes and properties where traditional or conventional systems can’t perform – engineered solutions built to provide reliable wastewater treatment away from the municipal sewer, built to code, built to last.

 5 Highlights on Alternative Septic System Installation

-- Site-specific engineering: Every alternative septic system installation starts with a full soil evaluation, percolation test, and topographic survey to match the right system type — mound system, drip irrigation system, aerobic treatment unit, or sand filter system — to your exact site conditions.
+- Site-specific engineering: Every alternative septic system installation starts with a full soil evaluation, percolation test, and topographic survey to match the right system type – mound system, drip distribution system, aerobic treatment unit, or sand filter system (also called leach fields in gravity-flow configurations) – to your exact site conditions.

 - Licensed and permitted work: Septiclear Inc handles all permitting with the local health department and permitting authority, ensuring your system meets setback requirements, hydraulic loading rates, and state code before a single trench is cut.

-- Advanced treatment options: We install nitrogen-reducing and pathogen-free systems including constructed wetlands, peat filter systems, and low-pressure pipe systems designed to protect groundwater and aquifer quality.
+- Advanced treatment options: We install nitrogen-reducing and pathogen-free treatment systems including aerobic treatment systems, constructed wetlands, peat filter systems, and low-pressure pipe systems designed to protect groundwater and aquifer quality.

-- Full system components: From the dosing tank and pump chamber to the distribution box, effluent filter, and control panel, every component is installed to manufacturer specs and inspected at each phase.
+- Full system components: From the treatment tank and dosing chamber to perforated pipes, gravel bed or plastic chamber leach field components, air pump assemblies, distribution box, effluent filter, and control panel, every component is installed to manufacturer specs and inspected at each phase.

 - Residential and commercial capacity: We service residential homeowners, commercial property owners, and municipal clients – handling high-capacity systems and low-flow seasonal installations with equal precision.